DevilsCat/CarND-MPC-Project/src/README.md

 The constraints and update functions applies to each state predication and it follows the vehicle motion model.

 ### 2. Timestep Length and Elapsed Duration
 Firstly, I set the timestep is set to `25` and the elapsed duration to `0.05` timesteps.
-These are default value used in excercise, I didn't experiment with other values.
-The default value already satisfies calculation performance and vehicle control granularity.
+The default value already satisfies vehicle control granularity.

-When trying to handle 100ms latency issue, in order to make calculation easier, I set the duration  to `0.1` to represent 100ms.
+Then I noticed that the vehicle is now prediting states for `25 * 0.05 = 1.25s` future which is unnecessary and wasting computation resources, thus I reduce it to `15` timesteps for better performance.

 ### 3. Polynomial Fitting and MPC Preprocessing
 The project transform MPC calculation from map coordinate to vehicle's coordinate for two reasons: